sma-libra/style-embedding-sensitivity/README.md

 ## Repository for the data and experiments

-This repository contains all the code, data, and results associated with the paper ``Measuring Embedding Sensitivity to Authorial Style in French: Comparing Literary Texts with Language Model Rewritings'', published at NLP4DH 2026.
+This repository contains all the code, data, and results associated with the paper _Measuring Embedding Sensitivity to Authorial Style in French: Comparing Literary Texts with Language Model Rewritings_, published at the Conference NLP4DH 2026.
 This repository's purpose is to generate embeddings, reproduce our analyses, and explore the results.

 ## Citation